-Your insurance rates are bound to go up if you drive a more expensive car, or you receive speeding or other moving violation tickets, but avoiding accidents will have the greatest effect when you’re trying to keep your Arizona auto insurance rates from https://arizona-insurance.website/arizona-auto-insurance/ as low as possible.
+Your insurance rates are bound to go up if you drive a more expensive car, or you receive speeding or other moving violation tickets, but avoiding accidents will have the greatest effect when you’re trying to keep your Arizona auto insurance rates as low as possible.

 You might be in for a surprise when you add your teenager to your auto insurance policy.
 The cost of insuring a teenage driver is much higher than the insurance for an adult.
-While a teenaged driver might not have any tickets or accidents on their driving record, your Arizona auto insurance provider can’t use that as a way to determine their driving risk until they’ve been driving long enough to accumulate a safe driving history.
+While a teenage driver might not have any tickets or accidents on their driving record, your Arizona auto insurance provider can’t use that as a way to determine their driving risk until they’ve been driving long enough to accumulate a safe driving history.
 However, there are things you can do to help reduce the risk of accidents, and your insurance rates at the same time.

 One of the easiest ways to cut down on the risk of a car accident involving your teenager is to make sure they get enough sleep.
 Driving while impaired or texting gets a lot of attention in the media, but driving while sleepy might be the number one cause of accidents for teen drivers.
 A study in Europe found that teenagers and young adults who drove while sleepy were involved in twice as many accidents as teens that were well rested.

 It’s not falling asleep behind the wheel that’s causing the most accidents.
 The majority of teen car crashes occur right after school is let out in the afternoon, and first thing in the morning.
 Teen drivers aren’t dozing off behind the wheel at these times.
 They’re suffering from a lack of alertness that’s common with people who are not getting enough sleep each night.